AFDSI/amp.dev.v1/README.md

 ## Build

 **Caution**: starting a build will automatically clean all locations of possible remainings from previous builds.
 Make sure you don't have anything there that you want to keep - additionally check your working copy for eventual unintended local changes.

 ```sh
 npm run build:local -- --locales <list of locales>
 ```

-To perform a build run the following command with `--env` being one of the following valid environments: `development`, `local`, `staging` or `production`:
+To perform a build run following command with `--env` being one of the following valid environments: `development`, `local`, `staging` or `production`:

 ```sh
 $ npx gulp build --env <environment>